hugobqd/qwant-osm-poi-switch-bookmarklet/README.md

-# Qwant ↔️ Openstreetmap POI's switch bookmarklet
+# Qwant ↔️ Openstreetmap POI's switcher

 ### Switch beetween a node/way/relation from Qwant Maps to Openstreetmap and reverse.